 Things to consider before remortgaging for cash

 Remortgaging for cash should never be taken lightly, and it is important to work out the costs of applying for a larger mortgage against the value of your equity first.
 If you would like to learn more about remortgaging, then you might find useful our article here, titled What is Remortgaging?
-In addition, some of our most frequently asked questions have been answered here: What is the purpose of remortgaging?
+In addition, some of our most frequently asked questions have been answered here: Questions to ask when remortgaging

 At Private Wealth Mortgages, we are authorised and regulated by the Financial Conduct Authority (FCA).
 We are also members of the Equity Release Council (ERC), the industry body for equity release mortgages.
 So, the plans we recommend carry guarantees and features to ensure that you can release cash from your home safely and securely.